The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/matteson-il-106-town-center-rd.md

 ## Stages

-This location debuted with the {{< wiki-link "Classic Stage" >}} in 1983 and received {{< wiki-link "Concept Unification" >}} in 1991.
+This location debuted with the [Classic Stage] in 1983 and received [Concept Unification] in 1991.
 The 3-Stage at this particular location kept its SPP valance and was in excellent condition for the time before being set ablaze in February 2015.
-Their 3-Stage would end up being replaced with the {{< wiki-link "Circles of Light" >}} show prior before reopening.
-As for the animatronics, They were sent to the {{< wiki-link "Darien, IL (7409 Cass Ave)" >}} location for parts.
+Their 3-Stage would end up being replaced with the [Circles of Light] show prior before reopening.
+As for the animatronics, They were sent to the [Darien, IL (7409 Cass Ave)] location for parts.

 ## History